Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/README.md

 ### 2.1.1 Home:

 This feature is the main page of the site.
-Here users will come across with all the recipes, sorted out by the different types of alcohol each cocktail uses.
+Here users will come across with all the recipes sorted out by the different types of alcohol each cocktail uses.
 Besides user can find in the navigation-bar the option to register and login in order to have access to more features.
 Moreover, Users can also use the search-bar to speed up the search of a recipe.

 ### 2.1.2 Navigation bar:
-This website has a navigation bar that displays different features depending on the actions te user takes. if a user registers and logs in, then the features from the navigation bar will be different from those who do not do it.
-A fisrt time visitor will only find in the Nabvar the chance to register and login.
+This website has a navigation bar that displays different features depending on the actions te user takes.
+If a user registers and logs in, then the features from the navigation bar will be different from those who do not do it.
+A first time visitor will only find in the Nabvar the chance to register and login.
 And if they create an account the Navbar will display also the options to add a recipe, log out or user profile.